hcarnes/hcarnes.github.io/_posts/2019-5-17-filth-finder-GCP.markdown

 I've written a bit about Filth Finder, an app that surfaces health inspections from NYC restaurants near you.
 Most recently, I [wrote](https://codehannah.nyc/nyc_geo_client_api) about the API that served the restaurants to the frontend.
 While this implementation worked, it was pretty slow to load.
 In an effort to speed up the loading time, I [rewrote the backend](https://github.com/hcarnes/filth_finder/commit/40ea0759ae863bd5b6b020c28b671b92275cdcbf) to pull the of index restaurants from Google Cloud Storage.
 Check out how much faster it [loads](https://filth-finder.codehannah.nyc/).

-> If you're interesed, here is another [post](https://codehannah.nyc/filth_finder_react_hooks) about rewriting Filth Finder with React Hooks.
+> If you're interested, here is another [post](https://codehannah.nyc/filth_finder_react_hooks) about rewriting Filth Finder with React Hooks.

 ## Why was it slow?